Let-s-get-visual/Feed_the_doggo/README.md

 This project is about an augmented reality game, involving computer vision and deep-learnig.

-Some food items are spowned in the the gamefield and you will eat them with the proper animal-character drawn on your hand after the AI model recognized the gesture to call that character.
+Some food items are spawned in the the gamefield and you will eat them with the proper animal-character drawn on your hand after the AI model recognized the gesture to call that character.

 <img src="https://github.com/alessiorecchia/portfolio/blob/main/static/assets/demo.gif">